ArefShojaei/Lite-PHP/README.md

 ##  **Introduction**

 ### What is Lite-PHP ?
-> Lite-PHP is a Micro Freamework for developing Back-end applications
+> Lite-PHP is a Micro Framework for developing Back-end applications

 ### Why Lite-PHP ?